 “That didn’t happen.”
 Yes, it did.
 They just enjoy rewriting history to escape accountability and watching you doubt yourself more.

 “That wasn’t my fault.”
 It was totally their fault, but remember, they can not be accountable.

 “I’m going here with xy and z tonight.
 I told you last week.”
 Nope, they didn’t tell you.
 Again they just want to confuse you.
 Sometimes they may be going where they say, and there will be those times they might want you to pick them up.
 Most of the time, it’s just more lies.

 “If you hadn’t, then I wouldn’t.”
 They probably got you so down, so you reacted, and then they blamed you.
 Again all to mess with your mind.

 “If you loved me, you would.”
 Guilt trip to break down your boundaries.

 “They’re only a friend.
 You read too much into everything.”
 No, actually, you don’t.
-Your instinct is telling you something if they have narcissist traits or abuse you, run for the hills and never look back.
+Your instinct tells you something if they have narcissistic traits or abuse you, run for the hills and never look back.

 “Why do you have to spoil everything.”You didn’t actually cause a problem, and they probably did something to get a reaction from you.

 “You make everything so difficult” that’s usually when you’ve worked out what they are, and you’re no longer reacting, your only responding, and now they are struggling to get any emotions from you.